 Hearing loss is often a non-visible disability.
-Many people feel there is a stigma about being deaf or having hearing loss and hide it from their employer.
+Many people feel there’s a stigma about being deaf or having hearing loss and hide it from their employer.

 It’s vital to create an environment in which employees feel comfortable to be open about their disability.

-Supporting someone with hearing loss doesn’t have to be difficult and showing someone that you’re there to help is invaluable.
-Everyone with hearing loss is different and therefore the assistance needed will vary from person to person.
+Supporting someone with hearing loss doesn’t have to be difficult.
+Showing someone that you’re there to help is invaluable.
+Everyone with hearing loss is different and the assistance they need will vary from person to person.